 Cube 8 oz of pepper jack cheese.

-In a small (3.5 qt crock pot here) dump one 48 oz jar great northern beans (undrained), 8 oz of salsa, about 3 cups of shredded chicken, 2 teaspoons cumin and 8 oz of pepper jack cheese (cubed).
+In a small (3.5 qt minimum) crock pot, pour one 48 oz jar of great northern beans (undrained), 8 oz of salsa, about 3 cups of shredded chicken, 2 teaspoons of cumin, and 8 oz of pepper jack cheese (cubed).

-Add a 14 oz can of chicken broth if you want a normal thick chili.
+Add a 14 oz can of chicken broth if you want a standard thick chili.
 Leave it out for extra thick.
 Stir very well.

 Cook on low for 4 hours or 2 hours on high.
-Try to stir once or twice in the middle if you can to distribute the cheese, but it can wait until the end if needed.
+Try to stir once or twice in the middle of cooking to distribute the cheese, but it can wait until the end if needed.